-Table 2 Contributore and reenoneihle competent nersons fr or this report 1 0010 2.
-Contributors anu responsible competent persons ie n this report
+Table 2.
+Contributors and responsible competent persons for this report

-Description Contributors Responsible CP Compilation of this report Hans Årebäck Hans Årebäck Geology Brendon Dean, Anton Lidström Hans Årebäck Resource estimations Ian McGimpsey, Samuel Baldwin Hans Årebäck
+Description Contributors Responsible CP Compilation of this report Brendon Dean Hans Årebäck Geology Brendon Dean, David Drejing- Carroll Ian McGimpsey Resource estimations Ian McGimpsey Ian McGimpsey

-Hans Årebäck works for Boliden as a Senior Project Manager at Business Development and is a member FAMMP1.
+Hans Årebäck works for Boliden as Manager of Business Development and is a member FAMMP1.
 Hans Årebäck has over 20 years of experience in the Exploration and Mining industry.